Bartekswistak/luciddreamersjournal/README.md

 This will be an application that will allows users to log in and create journal entries of the nights previous dreams, also a feature to edit, delete, or create new entries will be allowed.
-I believe a checkbox to see whether it was a lucid dream would be good as well.

-Index page will show a few tips and tricks on how to become lucid in your dreams, (Able to influence the events of your dreams, or some say control your dreams).
+Resources page will show a few tips and tricks on how to become lucid in your dreams, (Able to influence the events of your dreams, or some say control your dreams).

 Users should be able to read over all journal entries and choose to edit, or